A profile of the Australian Labor party

 Source: SBS

 Starting as underdog in this campaign and with a former union official as leader, the Australian Labor Party (ALP) is the nation's oldest active political party.
-It has contested state elections from 1891 and every federal election since Federation in 1901 and is proud of its long history fighting for workers.
-Feature by Gareth Boreham
+Image: Labor leader Bill Shorten - (AAP)

 Source: SBS